jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/developers_corner.rst

 .. image:: images/sipser.png
 	:width: 180pt

+*Image Source: Michael Siper, Introduction to the theory of computation, 3rd edition*

 Don't worry, I'm going to keep it simple.
 The entire Ethereum network, at any given moment, can be represented as a state.
 Every time a transaction occurs, the state changes.
 Therefore we can represent the network as a state machine.
 The following examples are in the `Ethereum Whitepaper <https://ethereum.org/en/whitepaper/>`_.